Julius Malema Questions Nhlanhla Mkhwanazi’s Statement As Parliament’s Ad Hoc Committee Probe Stalls

 Read also

-Before KZN’s top cop could even be sworn in to begin proceedings, Julius Malema rose on a point of order regarding the statement before the committee.
+Before KZN’s top cop could even be sworn in to begin proceedings as the first witness, Julius Malema raised a point of order regarding the statement before the committee.

 The Economic Freedom Fighters (EFF) leader questioned why the statement before the committee was supplementary if there was no original.
 He added that the general could not take an oath without a statement before the committee.